Councils are responsible for inspection and enforcement of building work once it has commenced.

 - Inspection policy for outback areas

-- Inspection policy for rural areas
+- Inspection policy for rural, regional and metropolitan areas

 - Inspection policy for swimming pools